jhalterman/lyra/README.md

 When a channel is closed and recovered, any messages that were delivered but not acknowledged will be redelivered on the newly recovered channel.
 Attempts to ack/nack/reject messages that were delivered before the channel was recovered are simply ignored since their delivery tags will not be valid for the newly recovered channel.

-Since channel recovery happens transparently, this means that in effect when a channel is recovered and redelivery occurs **a message can be seen more than once on the same channel**.
+Note, since channel recovery happens transparently, in effect when a channel is recovered and message redelivery occurs **messages may be seen more than once on the recovered channel**.

 ## Docs